lschneiderbauer/ricci/README.md

 The central object is R’s `array`.
 Adding index slot labels allows us to perform common tensor operations implicitly.
-After the desired calculations have been carried out we remove the labels to obtain an `array` again.
+After the desired calculations have been carried out we can remove the labels to obtain an ordinary `array`.

 The following example shows how to express the contraction of two tensors, where one index has to be raised, and subsequent diagonal